4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09-Loop-from-the-top/README.md

 💡HINT
 1. Remember the loop works like this: https://www.youtube.com/watch?v=TSMzvFwpE_A
-2. The last position of the array will be mySampleArray.length - 1 because arrays start at 0
+2. The last position of the list will be variable_name[-1] because list start at 0

 The console output should be something like this: